renandiett/vscode-settings/README.md

 # vscode-settings
-You need to install the Nord theme for entire user of this settings.
+You need to install the Nord theme for entire use of this settings.